Office of Academic Affiliations

 Medical and Dental Education Program

-Medical & Dental Education Program
+About the Medical & Dental Education Program

 VA's medical education program began in the post-war years of World War II.
 The authority for establishing VA's affiliations derives from Memorandum Number 2, an historic document that was signed January 30, 1946.
 By forming affiliations with medical schools and universities, VA has become the largest provider of healthcare training in the United States.